antonmyronyuk/pixel_art/README.md

 # pixelArt
-A program for scaling images in low resolution (only pixel art)
+A program for scaling up images in low resolution (pixel art only)

 Current results: